 Cash Cycle Definition

-A cash cycle is defined as the time it takes a company to turn raw materials into cash.
+The cash cycle definition is the time it takes a company to turn raw materials into cash.
 It is also a common concept in any business which processes materials.
 Also known as the cash conversion cycle, it refers to the time between purchasing the raw materials used to make a product and collecting the money from selling the product.
 It also functions well as a measure of liquidity: how easily can unfinished product be turned into cash.

 Find out if reducing your cash conversion cycle is worth the effort!